Male Breast Reduction (Gynecomastia Surgery) Procedure Guide

 Pets & children

 Patients should ask family members and friends to help look after any young children or pets.
-You need time to put your feet up and relax.
+It would be best if they had time to put your feet up and relax.

 The surgeon will give instructions on when patients can start driving again.
 Usually, patients must wait between 5 days to 2 weeks before they can resume driving again.
 In any case, patients must arrange for someone to pick them up and take them home after the procedure.